leafo/lapis/docs/lua_getting_started.md

 The syntax is slightly different than rendering a view.
 Instead of assigning a template name to the `layout` field, we assign the actual template object.
 This can be obtained by just requiring it by the module name: `"views.layout"`.
-As described above, etlua takes care of coverting the `.etlua` file into something usable by Lua.
+As described above, etlua takes care of converting the `.etlua` file into something usable by Lua.